 Jeremiah's prophecy may even occur before the Tribulation begins.
 A possible scenario may involve Iran and the Strait of Hormuz, which is a narrow passage into the Persian Gulf where nearly fifty percent of the world's oil passes through (source).
 Iran has threatened to block the strait (source) and the volatile oil prices could drive them to do just that if their oil driven economy collapses.
 If Iran closes the Strait of Hormuz, surely a global coalition would strike western Iran to reopen the strait, otherwise global oil prices will skyrocket.
 Perhaps God will send the four spirit horses out to lead such a coalition to judge Elam.

 Incidentally, Iran's nuclear facilities are in the ancient area of Elam, but diplomat John Bolton warned that the deadline to strike Iran's nuclear facilities ended in the fall of 2010, and that striking the facilities now is too great of a humanitarian risk and radiation hazard to the region (source).
-Therefore, if a global coalition strikes Iran now, it could fulfill Jeremiah's prophecy and return Persia to its ancient boundaries before the "Gog and Magog War."
+Therefore, if a global coalition strikes Iran now, it could fulfill Jeremiah's prophecy and return Iran to the ancient boundaries of Persia before the "Gog and Magog War."

 7 "Prepare yourself and be ready, you and all your companies that are gathered about you; and be a guard for them.